 Set 1:

-Left hand is parallel to face and begins to trace it from a distance close enough to feel metallic pull of pencil but far enough not to touch it, with an attention to following facial contours.
+Left hand holds a pencil parallel to the face from a distance close enough to feel the metallic pull of pencil but without contact, and traces in a circular motion following facial contours.

 Right hand performs the same trajectory as left but upside down and backwards, creating a rotated image.
 These actions are performed on a horizontal plane (paper pad).